 You may be feeling a little apprehensive about your appointment and that’s completely natural.
 Rest assured, breast screening is done quickly and carefully by female-only healthcare professionals.

 The whole appointment usually takes less than half an hour and the mammogram itself takes only a few minutes.

 The breast screening itself usually takes about 5 minutes, with the full visit taking about 30 minutes.
-When you arrive, you will be asked for your name and date of birth to check your identity before being taken to a cubicle.
-You may then be given a gown and will be asked to remove your clothing from the waist up before your x-rays are taken.
+When you arrive, you’ll be asked for your name and date of birth to check your identity before being taken to a private cubicle.
+You will then be given a gown and asked to remove your clothing from the waist up before entering the x-ray room.

 The mammographer will position you correctly one breast at a time between two plates on the machine.
-These plates apply pressure gently, but firmly.
+These plates apply gentle, but firm pressure.
 Some women may feel some discomfort due to the pressure applied, but this part of the procedure should only last a few seconds.
-Stay as still as possible, as this will help your mammographer to get a clear image; they may give you some breathing exercises to help prevent you from moving.
+Stay as still as possible, as this will help your mammographer get a clear image; they may give you some breathing exercises to help prevent you from moving.